debarghya-choudhury/testapi-users-feker/README.md

 - For creating new user if a user already registered with either the same mobile number or email, an error message "User already registered" will be returned
 - For assigning a ticket to a user if no user exists with that email, an error message "No such user exists" will be returned
 - For fetching a list of tickets assigned to a user if no user exists with that email, an error message "No such user exists" will be returned
+- The api will also handle error for null requests

 ## Note